 Donate to women's empowerment campaigns.

-Like Vashti and Esther, women in developing countries and, sometimes even in our own, have limited control over their bodies or their livelihoods.
+Like Vashti and Esther, women around the world often have limited control over their bodies or their livelihoods.
 In honor of Purim, choose a campaign or organization that is meaningful to you, and invest your time or money to further the cause.
 Consider issues such as reproductive choice, global poverty, human trafficking, and international violence against women.